-- ✓ Find an Event: Sign up for a candidate's email list, newsletters, and follow their social media accounts to get updates and check back to learn when they may be hosting public forums. - ✓ Prepare: Once you have identified an event, prepare a brief statement or question using the worksheet below to help formulate your own questions to get you started.
-Always remember to pose open-ended questions. - ✓ Follow up: Staff are a critical link in educating candidates and elevating issues.
+- Find an Event: Sign up for a candidate's emails or newsletters, and follow their social media accounts to get updates.
+Check back to learn when they may be hosting public forums. - Prepare: Once you have identified an event, prepare a brief statement or question using the worksheet below to get you started.
+Always remember to pose open-ended questions. - Follow up: Staff are a critical link in educating candidates and elevating issues.
 Don't forget to get contact information of key staff and follow up.
 Be sure to provide them with your contact information as well and remind them about your areas of expertise they may want to follow up with you down the road!